Azure/kubernetes-hackfest/labs/windows/labs/monitoring/README.md

 In this lab we will install [kube prometheus](https://github.com/prometheus-operator/kube-prometheus/blob/main/README.md) to our cluster, install the Windows Node Exporter, to get node metrics into prometheus, and then will deploy a grafana dashboard to view our Windows node data.

+>*NOTE:* This lab assumes your cluster supports [host process pods](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/), which are the approach for priviledged escalation of pods in Windows nodes.
+This is supported in beta in Kubenretes 1.23.

 ## Prerequisites

 * Complete previous labs:
     * [Create AKS Cluster](../create-aks-cluster/README.md)
+* Kubernetes cluster must be running version 1.23 or later

 ## Instructions